tigera-cs/Calico-Enterprise-Networking-Training-FR/1. Install Calico Enterprise/README.md

 ```

-### Install Calico Enterprise

-Upstream Kubernetes by default does not provide a network interface plugin.
-In this lab environment, Kubernetes has been preinstalled, but as your network plugin is not installed yet, your nodes will appear as NotReady.
-This section walks you through the required steps to install Calico Enteprise as both the CNI provider and network policy engine provider.

-1. To validate that the CNI plugin is not installed in this cluster, run the following command.
+2. To validate that the CNI plugin is not installed in this cluster, run the following command.
 All the cluster nodes' STATUS should appear as NotReady.

 ```
 kubectl get nodes